-The Parliament of Mongolia ("Parliament"), the GoM and the State Emergency Commission ("SEC") continued to take legislative, economic, and preventive measures in response to the outbreak of COVID-19.
+The Parliament of Mongolia ("Parliament"), the Government of Mongolia ("GoM") and the State Emergency Commission ("SEC") continued to take legislative, economic, and preventive measures in response to the outbreak of novel coronavirus ("COVID-19").

-The state of enhanced readiness status, which was in effect throughout the first half of 2021, has been extended until 31 August 2021 under the GoM Resolution No. 176, dated 30 June 2021.
+The state of enhanced readiness status, which was in effect throughout the first half of 2021, has been extended until 31 December 2021 under the GoM Resolution No. 259, dated 25 August 2021.
 Cross border passenger movements are restricted, except for passengers travelling through Zamiin-Uud and Altanbulag's auto vehicle border points and Chinggis Khaan International Airport for air travel from 1 June 2021, subject to specific entry requirements imposed by authorities such as proof of full vaccination, negative COVID-19 test results and post-arrival quarantine, where applicable.

-On 17 February 2021, the GoM issued Resolution No. 42 and adopted the "Comprehensive Plan of MNT 10 trillion for Citizens' Health Protection and Economic Recovery" to be undertaken until 2023.
+On 17 February 2021, the GoM issued Resolution No. 42 and adopted the "Comprehensive Plan of Mongolian Togrog ("MNT") 10 trillion for Citizens' Health Protection and Economic Recovery" to be undertaken until 2023.
 Accordingly, several stimulus measures have been taken to enhance economic activities, including (i) low interest rate loans for small and medium enterprises through commercial banks; (ii) implementing a plan to support youth employment and housing programs; (iii) resuming large scale projects and programs that are of strategic significance; and (iv) granting loans to support agricultural production, herder's income and livelihood.